stan-dev/cmdstanpy/docsrc/hello_world.rst

 Data inputs
 ^^^^^^^^^^^

-CmdStanPy accepts input data either as a Python `dict` which maps data variable names to values, or as the corresponding JSON file.
+CmdStanPy accepts input data either as a Python dictionary which maps data variable names to values, or as the corresponding JSON file.

 The bernoulli model requires two inputs: the number of observations `N`, and